‘LITTLE NELLIE KELLY’

 Watching Judy playing two parts in the film is pretty impressive, amazing and unusual.
 Little Nellie is the spitting image of her mother, but both have differences.
 The older Nellie has had to put up with her father in Ireland and being hampered by him to sympathise his needs before meeting Jerry Kelly.

-Older Nelly has to referee between her husband and father when they both go aboard to New York.
+Older Nelly has had to referee between her husband and her father when they both go aboard to New York.
 I found it funny and convincing when hearing Judy as the older Nellie doing an Irish accent.
 It was very sad when the older Nellie died in a hospital bed with her husband Jerry saying goodbye to her.

 When we see Judy as Little Nellie for the second half of the film, she’s more like the cheerful Judy from ‘The Wizard of Oz’ and the Mickey and Judy films she’s done.
-Little Nellie is a happy, go-lucky, giddy girl who wants her father and grandfather to be friends and like each other after these years.
+Little Nellie is a happy, go-lucky, giddy girl who wants her father and grandfather to be friends and like each other after so many years.

-Little Nellie gets upset when her grandfather becomes difficult and she also gets hampered by her him to sympathise his needs.
+Little Nellie gets upset when her grandfather becomes difficult and she also gets hampered by him to sympathise his needs.
 But her father manages to intervene and give her daughter the happiness she deserves.
-Little Nellie also gets to go to a ball with potential boyfriend Dennis Fogarty.
+Little Nellie also gets to go to a ball with her potential boyfriend Dennis Fogarty.